davidcalikes/portfolio-project-one/README.md

     <img src="assets/readme_images/target_news.png">

     The Media page features a youtube video which will appeal more to male members of the band's target audience as well the 24-34 key age demographic.

+    The general artistic style of the site, (Traditional/Modern) including typograhy, color scheme and imagery also targets the key age demographic.

     <img src="assets/readme_images/target_men.png">
     <img src="assets/readme_images/target_age.png">